kura-labs-org/c4_deployment-9/Deployment-instructions.md

 </p>

 ## Deployment Instructions:
-1. Follow the naming convention below for all resources created in AWS:
+1. Here are your group roles:
 ```
-VPC:
-- deplpoyment#-vpc-region, example: deployment6-vpc-east
-Instances:
-- Function#-region, example: applicationServer01-east, applicationServer02-east
-Security Groups:
-- purposeSG, example: HttpAcessSG
-Subnets:
-- purposeSubnet#, example: publicSubnet01
-Load Balancer:
-- purpose-region, example: ALB-east
+Role Manager:
+- This role is responsible for making sure everyone is working on their part of the deployment and managing the time for each deliverable.
+Also, this role is responsible for the main repository.

+Chief Architect:
+- This role is responsible for the creation of the diagram and creating the Terraform files.

+System Administrator:
+- This role is responsible for the creation of the container images and ECS.

 ```
+2. Everyone is responsible for documentation
-2. Use Terraform to create 2 instances in your default VPC for a Jenkins manager and agent architecture (see below for more information)
+3. Create a Jenkins manager and agent architecture:
-3. The following must be installed:
 ```
 Instance 1:
 - Jenkins, software-properties-common, add-apt-repository -y ppa:deadsnakes/ppa, python3.7, python3.7-venv, build-essential, libmysqlclient-dev, python3.7-dev